 Should I Nail or Glue Them?

-There is no doubt you have already decided between nailing vs gluing vs floating a bamboo floor, so now, deciding whether to glue or nail your moldings will come down to your personal preference.
+There is no doubt you have already decided between nailing vs. gluing vs. floating a bamboo floor, so now, deciding whether to glue or nail your moldings will come down to your personal preference.
 However, we tend to prefer nailing for various reasons.

 One of the key benefits of nailing your baseboards and moldings is that they can be easily removed again if you need to carry out work on the walls or floor.
-It’s exceptionally difficult to remove the molding that’s been stuck on with glue unless you’ve used glue specifically designed to allow for disassembly.
+It’s tough to remove the molding that’s been stuck on with glue unless you’ve used glue specifically designed to allow for disassembly.
 After all, the whole point of glue is that, well…. it sticks!

 We suggest avoiding using glue on any areas you may need to service or refresh in the future.
 If you do, you risk having to destroy the baseboard, wall, and flooring if that molding ever needs to be removed.

-Many people believe that gluing is a better method for attaching the baseboard since it doesn’t affect the design of the molding because the adhesive can’t be seen from the front.
+Many people believe that gluing is a better method for attaching the baseboard since it doesn’t affect the molding’s design because the adhesive can’t be seen from the front.
 If you’re also thinking along those lines, it may help you to know that micro-thin nails are hardly visible either, especially if you caulk or paint them afterward.
 There are also nails you can purchase that have whiteheads, which makes them less visible.